DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

-# I built a browser extension with Vue
+# How I built a browser extension with Vue (Part 1)

 ![Firefox extension with vue](img/article_1/firefox-extension-with-vue.png)